emperorofmars/stf-unity/readme.md

 Components can have defined relationships to other components and be specific to a target application.
 Components can extend or override others.

 For example, multiple Social VR applications support one or another library for bone physics.
 None of which are compatible with each other, but they generally work the same.
-A generic STF-component can be used to describe the common features and be conversible to all implemented applications formats, err-ing on the side of the resulting application-component not spazzing out.
+A generic STF-component can be used to describe the common features and be conversible to all implemented applications formats, err-ing on the side of the resulting physics not flipping out in the application.
 If there exists a dedicated STF-component for a specific application, it can override the basic generic component.
 This way multiple mutually exclusive and application/game-engine specific features can be supported simultaneously.

 **To extend STF with the ability to represent VR & V-Tubing avatars, the [AVA Proof of Concept](https://github.com/emperorofmars/ava-unity) was created.
 This shows the potential and ease of extending STF.**